 In the U.S. defense, IT, and services markets, the U.S. Government has stressed competition and affordability or low cost in connection with its future procurement of products and services.
-This has led to fewer sole source awards, as well as more emphasis on cost competitiveness, with contract awards issued on a Low Price Technically Acceptable ("LPTA") basis rather than a best value basis, which has negatively impacted certain areas of our Defense and Rocket Support Services ("DRSS") business in our KGS segment and in our training services business.
+This has led to fewer sole source awards, as well as more emphasis on cost competitiveness, with contract awards issued on a Low Price Technically Acceptable ("LPTA") basis rather than a best value basis, which has negatively impacted our Defense and Rocket Support Services ("DRSS") business in our KGS segment.
 In addition, competitor bid protests have become more prevalent in the current competitive environment, resulting in further delay of contract procurement activity.